visgl/deck.gl/docs/README.md

 ### Learning Reactive UI Programming

-deck.gl is designed according to functional UI programming principles, made fashionable by frameworks like React.
+deck.gl is designed according to functional UI programming principles, popularized by frameworks like React.
 The key to writing good, performant deck.gl applications and layers lies in knowing how to minimize updates and redundant calculations, understanding concepts like "shallow equality" etc. This is critical when using deck.gl with React, but can still be helpful to understand when using deck.gl in non-React contexts.

 There is an impressive amount of information (documentation, blog posts, educational videos, etc.) on the reactive programming paradigm in relation to modern web frameworks such as React, Flux and Redux.
 Where to start depends mostly on your application architecture choices.
 Exploring such information will take you beyond what we can cover in the basic deck.gl developer guide article on Updates.